yueyinqiu/ZhouyiFramework/README.md

 # No More Updates Or Bugfix!

-A new library (group) [__YiJingFramework__](https://github.com/yueyinqiu/YiJingFramework.Core/wiki) is available to replace this project.
+A new library (group) [__YiJingFramework__](https://github.com/yueyinqiu/YiJingFramework.Core/wiki) is available now, which can completely replace this project with more features and more freedom.

-It will allow you to develop your own related libraries and accept custom translations.

 # 周易Framework